ephread/inkgd/docs/source/advanced/editor_plugin/import_plugins.rst

 .. note::

-    If you import Ink files, it's recommended that you exclude them from exports, as they serve no purpose in the final game.
+    If you store Ink files in your project, it's recommended that you exclude them from exports, as they serve no purpose in the final game.

 JSON Importer
 -------------

-The *\*.json* importer converts compiled stories into instances of ``InkResource`` that can be passed to ``InkRunner``.
+The *\*.json* importer converts compiled stories into instances of *InkResource* that can be passed to :doc:`../../classes/class_inkplayer`.

-After loading an ``InkResource``, you can retrieve its JSON content through the ``json`` property.
+After loading an *InkResource*, you can retrieve its JSON content through the ``json`` property.

 .. code-block:: gdscript